Last Updated on December 14, 2023

 Nowhere else could we feel we were more part of the old British Empire.
 Admittedly, an additional $450 per person was expensive but well worth the experience.

 A Wonderful Experience on Our Kenya and Tanzania Safaris

 Two-thirds of the way through our safari, we returned to Nairobi.
 The following morning our trip would turn southward to Tanzania to explore the abundant wildlife in its national parks.

 First, however, three events still awaited us in Kenya, all in Nairobi.

 The last was the “world-famous” Carnivore Restaurant, an all-you-can-eat dining experience.
-As a carnivore, I was looking forward to the experience, expecting to sample game meat.
+As a carnivore, I was looking forward to the occasion, expecting to sample game meat.
 It doesn’t serve game, however, only beef, chicken, pork, and turkey, most of which I’ve found much better elsewhere.

 In 1979, only 120 of the species survived.
-Today, thanks to the center, the population is over 300, with many released into parks including Lake Nakuru National Park.
+Today, thanks to the center, the population is over 300, with many released into parks, including Lake Nakuru National Park.
 It is, as Lonely Planet says, “one of Kenya’s good-news conservation stories.”

 Making the news better is that you can hand-feed the giraffes from a raised wooden structure at the center.
 You can even hug one.
 And kiss one, which I can tell you from personal experience, is quite an experience.